rugbyprof/5443-Big-Data/08-Analysis_With_Mongo.md

 | db.collections.stats()  | # Gives you information on your collection (I used it to make sure I was adding proper number of entries). |
 | db.players.find({"last_name":"Griffin"}).pretty() | Finds all players with last name 'Griffin' and prints it in a formatted way.|

+1. Find the leading rusher in a given year.
+2. Find the team with the most fumbles.